 Comes with a thin layer of foam.

-Typically topped with a good amount of foam, and sometimes even adorable designs.
+Typically topped with a decent amount of foam, and sometimes even adorable designs.

 Hot or Cold Options

 One main difference between a mocha and a latte is that mocha has a sweeter flavor as it comes with chocolate or chocolate syrup.

 Not really a whole lot of additions for the latte, but there are many popular types of latte.

 Variations are typically based on the type of chocolate.
 You can use white chocolate, dark chocolate, or even a mixture of both (also known as a Tuxedo Mocha).